Statement of the Job:

 This position will report to the School Director and be affiliated with faculty in the special education program.
 Faculty members share responsibility for programmatic and instructional decisions within and across program options.
-The position carries a typical 4:4 teaching load for lecturers.
-We seek someone with a strong background in early intervention (birth to age 5) methodology, teacher education, effective practices that promote inclusion and behavior management.
-Preference will be given to candidates who can work collaboratively across disciplines to address the education of diverse students living in rural environments and have interest in online instruction.
+The position carries a typical 2:2 teaching load for tenure-track faculty.

 You will also need to submit the affirmative action survey, the self-identification of disability form, and the self-identification of veteran status forms.
 Incomplete application materials cannot be considered.
 Materials received after the initial review date will be reviewed at the discretion of the University.